Log-Aesthetic Curves: Similarity Geometry, Integrable Discretization and Variational Principles: Discrete LAC and qAC

 by putting

 In the case $c=0$, the solution of \eqref{eqn:dlinear_p} is given by $p_n = c_1n + c_2$ with $c_1,c_2$ being arbitrary constants to yield

 where $\lambda = c_1/(\kappa ac_2)$.
-It is evident that \eqref{eqn:dLAC} yields the original expression for the similarity curvature of LAC,

-by applying the continuum limit \eqref{eqn:cont_limit_u}.
+It is evident that \eqref{eqn:dLAC} yields the original expression for the similarity curvature of LAC \eqref{eqn:LAC_similarity_curvature} by applying the continuum limit \eqref{eqn:cont_limit_u}.
 The above discussion motivates the following natural definition. \begin{defn} Let $\gamma_n$ be a discrete plane curve of constant turning angle $\kappa$. $\gamma_n$ is said to be a discrete LAC (dLAC) of slope $\alpha$ if $u_n$ satisfies

 $\gamma_n$ is said to be a discrete qAC (dqAC) of slope $\alpha$ if $u_n$ satisfies

 In both cases, $a = \alpha - 1$. \end{defn}

 Figure \ref{fig:qAC} illustrates some qAC and dqAC with the same parameters $a$ and $c$.